tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/update-synonym-map.md

  |*Content-Type:*|Required.
 Set this to `application/json`|
  |*api-key:*|Required.
 The `api-key` is used to authenticate the request to your Search service.
 It is a string value, unique to your service.
 The **Update Synonym Map** request must include an `api-key` header set to your admin key (as opposed to a query key).|

   You will also need the service name to construct the request URL.
 You can get the service name and `api-key` from your service dashboard in the Azure portal.
-See [Create an Azure Search service in the portal](https://azure.microsoft.com/documentation/articles/search-create-service-portal/) for page navigation help.
+See [Create an Azure Cognitive Search service in the portal](https://azure.microsoft.com/documentation/articles/search-create-service-portal/) for page navigation help.

 ### Request Body
- The request body syntax is the same as for [Create Synonym Map &#40;Azure Search Service REST API&#41;](create-synonym-map.md).
+ The request body syntax is the same as for [Create Synonym Map &#40;Azure Cognitive Search REST API&#41;](create-synonym-map.md).

 ## Response
  For a successful request, "201 Created" if a new synonym map was created, and "204 No Content" if an existing synonym map was updated